openstack-archive/fuel-plugin-6wind-virtual-accelerator/spec/spec-1.0.rst

 ===============

-Implement a Fuel plugin which will perform all the necessary steps to install and configure Mirantis OpenStack nodes to use the 6WIND virtual accelerator.
+Implement a Fuel plugin which will perform all the necessary steps to install and configure Mirantis OpenStack nodes to use the 6WIND Virtual Accelerator.

 Alternatives
 ------------